Updated 23.2.2023

 Best industry practices and good governance are adopted to continuously improve quality.
 Each business is responsible for the quality of their products, its way of working, and services.
 Management at all levels are responsible for the quality output from their organisations and are accountable for ensuring that appropriate review and feedback mechanisms are in place.

 Wärtsilä’s business level quality, environmental management, and occupational health and safety systems are ISO 9001:2015, ISO 14001:2015, and ISO 45001:2018 certified, with an emphasis on proactive risk and opportunity management.
-In addition, Wärtsilä has obtained UL9540 safety certification for its Quantum battery storage container
+In addition, Wärtsilä’s GridSolv Quantum battery module qualifies under the 2023 revision of NFPA 855.
+It is also compliant with NFPA 69 and certified to UL 9540 and UL 9540A unit-level performance requirements.

 Contractual risks

-Wärtsilä provides lifecycle services to its customers in the form of transactional sale of spare parts and field service work, long-term service agreements and service projects, such as engine upgrades, retrofits, and modifications of the installed base.
+Wärtsilä provides lifecycle services to its customers in the form of transactional sales of spare parts and field service work, longterm service agreements, and service projects, such as engine upgrades, retrofits, and modifications of the installed base.

-The product liability claim risk is reduced through maintaining high level of lifecycle quality of the company’s products and work.
+Product liability claim risk is reduced through maintaining a high level of lifecycle quality in the company’s products and work.
 This applies from the initial design and continues through all stages of the production process to the eventual field service activities.
+In addition, Wärtsilä has adequate insurance in place to cover product liability risk.

 From time to time, Wärtsilä may be a defendant in a number of legal cases that have arisen out of, or are incidental to, the ordinary course of its business and, the company receives claims of different amounts and with varying degrees of substantiation.
-It is Wärtsilä’s policy to provide for amounts related to the claims as well as for litigation and arbitration matters when an unfavourable outcome is probable, and the amount of loss can be reasonably estimated.
+There is currently one unusually sizeable claim.
+It is Wärtsilä’s policy to provide for amounts related to the claims, as well as for litigation and arbitration matters, when an unfavourable outcome is probable, and the amount of loss can be estimated.

 Risk of non-compliance, corruption, and fraud